 The boost supply (VBAT) and associated passives need to be able to support the current requirements of the device.
-The peak current limit of the boost is 2.5 A. A minimum of a 10 μ F capacitor is recommended on the boost supply to quickly support changes in required current.
-Refer to Figure 56 for the schematic.
+By default, the peak current limit of the boost is set to 2.5 A. Please see Configurable Boost Current Limit (ILIM) for information on changing the current limit.
+A minimum of a 10 $\mu$ F capacitor is recommended on the boost supply to quickly support changes in required current.
+Refer to Figure 55 for the schematic.

-The current requirements can also be reduced by lowering the gain of the amplifier, or in response to decreasing battery through the use of the battery-tracking AGC feature of the TAS2553 described in Battery Tracking AGC.
+The current requirements can also be reduced by lowering the gain of the amplifier, or in response to decreasing battery through the use of the battery-tracking AGC feature of the TAS2552 described in Battery Tracking AGC.